Fullchee/calendar-shifts/README.md

 ## TODOs

-- mark the title section as mandatory
+- CircleCI and cypress
+- Husky and git hooks
 - Read google calendar events (search for a specific name)
   - if it finds it, add some UI change to the React Calendar UI
 - Created # calendar events toast
-- UX & CSS
 - Tutorial on first load

 ## Lessons learned